Define members & studios

 Venture Studio

 Any individual collective member or members willing to engage with our values can imagine a venture to make justice normal, build a team according to the roles below, and receive support from system studio members with capacity.
+A venture can also have formed elsewhere and move into relationship.

 Community Groups